 - AQA Separate Science - Chemistry - Practice Papers

 - AQA Separate Science - Physics - Practice Papers

-Revision masterclasses (ACHIEVE) take place after school on a Friday from 2:45pm within the science department.
-Room 205 for Separate Science.
-Room 206 for Trilogy.
+Revision masterclasses (ACHIEVE) take place after school on a Wednesday from 2:45pm within the science department.
+The class teacher will host the ACHIEVE session for their own class.
 These sessions provide students an excellent opportunity to revisit prior topics and ask questions about any part of the curriculum that they are finding challenging.

 Freesciencelessons is a YouTube channel with tutorials prepared and delivered by an experienced subject specialist covering all of the topics in the AQA 9-1 Science GCSE.
 The videos are a free, high quality resource that we would encourage students to study, complete homework or the catch up on any lessons missed due to absence.
 The Science Break is another excellent YouTube channel and covers the topics studied in Years 9 and 10.
 For biology, I particularly like EmmaTheTeachie’s YouTube channel.
 Many students and teachers also recommend Cognito’s YouTube channel which also covers GCSE maths.

 We have also been using the SENECA website with our students.
 Most of our students will already have an account and will know how to use it.
 SENECA provides teaching materials, tests the students on it and their teacher can follow their progress.

 Finally, students may also benefit by using revision apps.
 One such app that I have recently become aware of is 23equations.
 This free app helps students to recall and apply the 23 physics equations that will not be on their physics equation sheet.